exercism/rust/README.md

 Note that:

+- The simplest way to generate a project template is to run `bin/init_exercise.py`.
+You'll need a Python installation >= 3.5 in order to run this script, but it will automate most of the following points for you.

 - Each exercise must stand on its own.
 Do not reference files outside the exercise directory.
 They will not be included when the user fetches the exercise.

 - Exercises must conform to the Exercism-wide standards described in [the documentation](https://github.com/exercism/docs/tree/master/language-tracks/exercises).